Trust & Authenticity

 - Images that have been altered with Photoshop or other graphic editing softwares will not be permitted

-Images cannot employ deceptive practices to entice a user to click.
+- Images cannot employ deceptive practices to entice a user to click.
 These include:

 - Images that pretend to be a system or site warning

 - Images that use sensational tactics that are not relevant to the source material

 Additional Guidelines for Publishers

 - Publishers who use Outbrain to drive traffic to their sites may be required to host user experiences that comply with the stated Outbrain content guidelines.